Bestselling small van that's good to drive with plenty of practicality

 You can also have configurable door locking as an option, which means you can unlock the cab without unlocking the load area, and vice versa.

-Newer models compatible with FordPass can be located via a smartphone app, which adds some reassurance.
+Newer models compatible with FordPass Pro can be located via a smartphone app, which adds some reassurance.
 You can also check the van is locked in the same software, and even lock and unlock it remotely, too.
+Plus the Guard Mode upgrade coming in 2020 will alert you if someone tries to break-in using a relay attack or a stolen key.

 Still, as ever, our advice is always to never leave anything valuable in the van if you can possibly avoid it.
 Not much will prevent a determined thief from cutting inside using power tools.